-A third Princess cruise ship kept at sea pending virus tests
+Another Princess cruise ship kept at sea pending virus tests

 The cruise line hasn’t announced plans for the next Caribbean Princess voyage.
 A cruise on the same ship was cut short last month after a gastrointestinal outbreak sickened at least 299 passengers and 22 crew members.

-Meanwhile, on dry land, two people with COVID-19 died in Florida, the first deaths on the U.S. East Coast attributed to the outbreak.
-A spokeswoman for Gov. Ron DeSantis tweeted that both were in their 70s and had traveled overseas.

-DeSantis later met with Vice President Mike Pence, Florida’s senators and cruise line industry leaders on Saturday to discuss better responses to the outbreak.

-The industry was asked to devise and fund ways of transport any passengers found to carry the virus.
+Cruise industry leaders met over the weekend with Florida Gov. Ron DeSantis and Vice President Mike Pence and were asked to devise and fund ways to transport any passengers found to carry the virus.

 Cruise line heads agreed to enhance entry and exit screenings and establish shipboard testing, along with new quarantine standards established by the CDC.
 Some of the new protocols were expected to start taking effect early this week.

-The cruise lines must “make sure they are keeping their passengers safe and do not end up putting undo burden on federal resources,” DeSantis said.

 Frisaro reported from Miami.
 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.